Avaya (NYSE:AVYA) Updates Q4 2021 Earnings Guidance

-Separately, Zacks Investment Research raised shares of Avaya from a hold rating to a buy rating and set a $23.00 price target on the stock in a research note on Tuesday, August 17th.
-Two investment analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus target price of $29.50.
+Separately, Zacks Investment Research raised shares of Avaya from a hold rating to a buy rating and set a $23.00 price target for the company in a research note on Tuesday, August 17th.
+Two investment analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+The stock currently has a consensus rating of Buy and a consensus price target of $29.50.

 Avaya Holdings Corp. is a global business communications company, which engages in the provision of business collaboration and communication solutions.
 It operates through the following segments: Products & Solutions and Services.
 The Products and Solutions segment includes unified communications and contact center platforms, applications and devices.